federicomaffei/instagram/README.md

 	* A clickable marker should be pinned at the location of the photo.
 Clicking it displays the photo's title and `created_at` date.
 	* Use the Geolocation API to prefill the address field with the user's current address.

+###Websocket "like" functionality (fourth iteration)
+As a fourth iteration we added the ability to "like" a post.
+The features developed via TDD in this iteration are:

+	* Users can like a post.
+	* The new "like" is immediately shown on all of the open instances of the page, via [Websockets](https://github.com/websocket-rails/websocket-rails).
+	* A user can only like a post once.

 ====================

 ###The programming languages and technologies I used are: